oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 In some rare cases you might get a timeout on the communication between the tool and the oracle support site.

-You will get the below error, in this case tr to re execute yor script !
+You will get the below error, in this case try to re execute your script !

 ```
 [INFO   ] Image Tool build ID: 6151a7c8-4ab1-4898-8289-0d84ec216b28